If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Harvard must submit the following items.
-Double check with Harvard's admissions department to confirm all application materials and requirements.
+To apply to Harvard, all applicants must submit the following items.
+Check with Harvard's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|